Atra-Hasis: Tablet I

+Babylon's world map (between 8th and 6th centuries BCE).
+The more vertical lines indicate the banks of Euphrates, one of the rivers, where the Igigu worked.
+The small circles show tribes as well as city states like Uruk, and the triangles mountains at the world's edge, including that on which Atra-Hasis - the "Babylonian Noah" - stranded with his Ark.
+The doubel ring is a symbol of the "bitter river" that flowed around the world as it was known.

 The epos taking place according to its incipit, "When the gods had to work like humans (inuma ilu awilum = when the gods were humans)", there was a quarrel between the upper Anunnaki and the Igigu, the lower gods.
 While the latter had the task of ensuring the supply of the land through construction of irrigation canals by digging out the beds of big rivers, the Anunnaki ruled from above, presumably watching over the implementation of their plans and dividing the fruits of this great civilising project as they saw fit.
 After 40 years, however, the lesser gods rebelled and refused to do strenuous labor.
 At night, they surrounded the dwelling place of Enlil, who was considered the main god of Sumerian civilisation, the separator of air and earth in the midst of the cosmic ocean.

 Enlil was surprised and called for Anu and Enki.
 Nusku, one of the sons and Enlil's ambassador here, tried to negotiate with the rebellious party, but had no success.
 Enlil, who also was the benevolent, wise leader of all the gods, didn't want a battle with the risk of serious injuries and deaths, and to avoid this he devised the plan to create easily controllable (obedient) humans to do the hard labour in place of the rebellious gods.
 He asked Mami – leader of the 7 goddess wombs – if she could help.
 Mami declared that she could only fulfil this request with Enki's assistance.
 Enki, agreeing, advised the assembly of all gods that they should first cleanse themselves for everything else.
 They do.
-On the fifteenth day of this project, he cut up Geshtu-E – 'ear', a partie who listened for wisdom – into pieces (cf. Plato's dissection of the rebellious spherical people into weak single individuals) and began to create the first human being to the sound of drums.
+On the fifteenth day of this project, he cut up Geshtu-E – 'ear', a partie of lesser gods who listened to the higher ones wisdom – into pieces (cf. Plato's dissection of the rebellious spherical people into weak single individuals) and began to create the first human being to the sound of drums.
 He took clay from the soil of the steppe (Mami was regarded as primordial mother earth, so with the clay from her body female fertility came into play here), mixed it with the spilt blood and added a touch of cosmic water, bringing it to its living form.
 When the creature awoke, Mami approached, handed it a carrying basket and taught it to work for the gods from then on.